University of Pittsburgh at Titusville: Athletics

-Pittsburgh–Titusville (UPT) athletic teams were known as the Panthers.
+The Pittsburgh–Titusville (UPT) athletic teams were known as the Panthers.
 The campus was a member of the National Junior College Athletic Association (NJCAA), primarily competing in the Western Pennsylvania Athletic Association (WPAA) within the Pennsylvania Collegiate Athletic Association (PCAA) until after the 2019–20 academic year.
 The Panthers were also members of the United States Collegiate Athletic Association (USCAA).

-Pittsburgh–Titusville (UPT) competed in three intercollegiate athletic teams: Men's sports included basketball; while women's sports included basketball and volleyball.
+UPT competed in three intercollegiate athletic teams: Men's sports included basketball; while women's sports included basketball and volleyball.

 Accomplishments

 The women's basketball team was particularly successful.
 In its first two years of existence, the 2004–05 and 2005–06 seasons, they won their conference and went on to claim the state championship by winning the PCAA Championship.
 The women also ranked 23rd in the nation in the USCAA during the 2009–10 season.
 After the campus restructured into the Education and Training Hub, the athletic programs were phased out.
 The final Pitt-Titusville athletic events were held in 2020.